lifadev/archive_aws-lambda-go-net/README.md

 [AWS API Gateway][aws-gtw-home] is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

-This projects provides an AWS Lambda [network interface for Go][go-net-listener].
+This project provides an AWS Lambda [network interface for Go][go-net-listener].
 You can leverage AWS Lambda and AWS API Gateway to handle web requests using *any* Go application framework.

 ## Preview